We acknowledge the importance of employability skills and we’ve embedded them as part of your studies.

 You will learn valuable transferable skills that will help you with your employment prospects including:

 - Analysing and problem-solving: Through your study of economic principles and models, you’ll learn how to extract the essential features of complex systems, providing useable frameworks for evaluation

 - Critical thinking: Assess arguments, make judgements, formulate reasoned debates and generate feasible solutions

 - Communication: Develop advanced communication skills that enable you to communicate with a variety of audiences and in different settings

 - Research: An integrated programme of research skills training, teaching you how to source, evaluate and use different forms of information and data

 - Organisation: Through a rigorous assessment schedule and a compulsory dissertation module in your final year, you’ll learn the essentials of time management, prioritisation and how to be well organised

 - Collaboration: You’ll have plenty of opportunities to work with others and nurture your emotional intelligence, developing a professional attitude

-- 3rd most targeted university by the UK's top 100 graduate employers (The Graduate Market in 2020, High Fliers Research Ltd.)
+- Warwick is the 6th most targeted university by the UK's top 100 graduate employers (The Graduate Market in 2021, High Fliers Research Ltd.)